RLOpenCatalyst/rg-doc/source/Features.rst

 **Navigation to Budget screen**

-Logged as Principal Account.
-Click on “☰” Symbol which is available on left side header.
+Sign in as the Principal Investigator.
+Click on the “☰” Symbol which is available on left side header.
 Click on the "Budgets" menu item through this, you can navigate to the Budget Details page.

 .. image:: images/budget.png